GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Class 4.md

 **Problems:**

-- It needs a lot of water
+- It needs 2400 gallons of water to make one pair of jeans
 - Bad for the environment
 - The amount of waste it produces
 - The amount of ressources it requires
+- The way we produce clothes
+- 10% of global greenhouse gas emissions

 **Solutions:**